APichPro/apichpro/README.md

 Engineer with a strong passion for cross-platform interface development, supported by three years of experience in data engineering.
-Currently seeking a front-end developer role.
+Currently seeking a full-stack developer role.
 Personal experiences in React development and a strong interest in the state of the art<br>

 📬 Contact me:️<br>
 📧Mail: herzaristide@outlook.com<br>